A Summary Of What The Bible Teaches

 THE HUMANIST'S CLAIM IS: As a result of believing in supernatural causes of disease, theologians taught that plagues could be averted or stopped by seeking supernatural assistance.
 And the way to obtain Gods help, they thought, was to perform religious acts.
 These included repenting from sin; providing gifts to churches, monasteries, and shrines; participating in religious processions; attending church services (which often only increased the spread of disease); and killing Jews and witches (since it was thought Satan used them as his agents in causing illness).
 Religious leaders largely ignored the possibility of physical causes and cures of diseases.

 It seems that humanists believe that people who distort what the Bible teaches are the authorities on what the Bible teaches.
-And then they use these distortions to mislead people.
-Isn't there something wrong with that?
+Then the humanists use these distortions to mislead people.
+This does not sound right to me.

 In the above quote, the source referenced is once again Andrew D. White, writing in "A History of the Warfare of Science with Theology in Christendom, Vol. II."
-As I noted in the previous page, this is what Wikkipedia says about this book: "There is no evidence that White examined any primary sources, and many of the claims are complete fabrications."
-That should end this discussion.
-When you list as your source a book that includes fictions and fabrications, your assertions have no validity.
+As noted in the previous chapter, and as shown in the appendix, White is a discredited, unreliable source.
+When someone references as their source a book that includes fictions and fabrications, their accusations have no validity.
 (Read more about Andrew White here.)

 What does the Bible teach?

 2b.
 God can use what is evil for good.
-At times God uses disease, afflictions, and death to admonish, punish, discipline, teach, or to accomplish other of His sovereign purposes.
-God may directly cause a sickness or affliction, or allow it to happen through "natural" causes.
+At times God uses disease and afflictions to admonish, punish, discipline, teach, or to accomplish other of His sovereign purposes.
+The way He does this is to with-draw His protection, allowing disease and affliction to happen through "natural" causes.

 2c.
-Satan and demons, in their efforts to deceive and lead people away from God, use disease, and the symptoms of disease, to discourage, mislead, and deceive people.
-An example of this is the humanists web page we're discussing.
-It uses a discussion of disease to attempt to lead people away from the Bible and God.
+Satan and demons, in their efforts to deceive and lead people away from God, use disease, and the symptoms of disease, to discour-age, mislead, and deceive people.
+A perfect example of this is the humanist’s web page.
+It uses distorted history and a misleading ap-proach, when discussing disease, to attempt to lead people away from the Bible and God.

-3. The health laws in the Bible teach the principles people need to know in order to minimize the spread of, and the effects of disease.
-They require cleanliness and hygiene, as well as the most effective tool (at the time) against infectious disease... quarantine.
-During the black plague the Jews followed the Biblical health laws and their death rate was just 5% of that of the general population.
+3. The health laws in the Bible teach the principles people need to follow in order to minimize the spread and the effects of disease.
+They require cleanliness and hygiene, as well as the most effective tool against infectious disease... quarantine of the sick.
+During the black plague many Jews followed the Biblical health laws and their death rate was just half, and in some areas possibly as low as 5% of that of the general population.
+Because they were not getting sick, people assumed the Jews caused the plague.
+The result was the persecution and the massacre of Jews.

 During the black plague non-Jews were doing what the humanists today say we should do.
 They followed what the science of their day advocated, which was in opposition to what the Bible teaches.
 In other words, they disregarded the Bible and followed human "wisdom"... and they died.

-4. We don't know when a sickness, disease, or affliction is from the Lord or just the result of our fallen world.
-The examples we have from scripture give us the principles for good health: have good hygiene and sanitation, and use the best available medical and health practices and technology.
+The reason people get sick is the fall.
+Scripture gives us the principles to follow for good health: practice good hygiene and sani-tation, quarantine the sick, and use the best available medical and health practices and technology.
 In addition, we should be in prayer.
-God expects us to take care of ourselves, so prayer is in addition to our best efforts (as guided by scripture).
-And while a supernatural miracle is possible we should not expect one.
-Except for exceptional times and circumstances, God works through providential miracles.
+God expects us to take care of ourselves, so our prayer is in addi-tion to our best efforts to prevent diseases and heal people.
+While a supernatural miracle is possible, except for unique times and cir-cumstances, God works through providential miracles.
+Prayer can bring about those miracles.

 White states that despite all the prayers, rituals, and other religious activities performed throughout the centuries, the frequency and severity of plagues did not diminish